 The world, especially the United States, is drowning in debt.

-The United States, once the world’s shining example of fiscal security and responsibility, has become shackled by record amount of debt.
+The United States, once the world’s shining example of fiscal security and responsibility, has become shackled by a record amount of debt.
 We are literally drowning in debt.

 Over the next ten years, experts think that debt could balloon to a staggering $27.3 trillion.
 While that might seem like an insurmountable amount of debt to recover from, the fact is, we have already surpassed that number.